 Impairment of Long-Lived Assets: The Organization accounts for impairment of assets in accordance with FASB ASC 360-10, Impairment or Disposal of Long-Lived Assets.
 Under FASB ASC 360-10, the Organization reviews long-lived assets for impairment when circumstances indicate the carrying amount of an asset may not be recoverable based on the undiscounted future cash flows of the asset.
 If the carrying amount of the asset is determined not to be recoverable, a write-down to fair value is recorded.
-There was no impairment expense recorded for the years ending 2020 and 2019.
+There was no impairment expense recorded for the years ending 2021 and 2020.

-Accrued Vacation: Accrued vacation represents vacation earned, but not taken as of December 31, 2020 and 2019, and is included in "Accrued payroll and benefits" in the consolidated statements of financial position.
-The accrued vacation balance as of December 31, 2020 and 2019 was \$242,401 and \$676,573, respectively.
+Accrued Vacation: Accrued vacation represents vacation earned, but not taken as of December 31, 2021 and 2020, and is included in "Accrued payroll and benefits" in the consolidated statements of financial position.
+The accrued vacation balance as of December 31, 2021 and 2020 was \$648,816 and \$242,401, respectively.

-Deferred Rent: As of December 31, 2020, nine retail stores and three attended donation station are leased under operating leases expiring on various dates through 2026.
-These operating leases generally have fluctuating payments over the life of the lease.
+Deferred Rent: As of December 31, 2021, nine retail stores and three attended donation stations are leased under operating leases expiring on various dates through 2026.
+These operating leases generally have fluctuating payments over the life of the leases.
 Accordingly, Goodwill has recorded the lease expense on a straight-line basis and has recorded the excess of the straight-line expense over the amount paid as deferred rent.

 Defined Benefit Pension Plan: The Organization accounts for its defined benefit pension plan in accordance with ASC 715-10, Retirement Benefits.
 ASC 715-10 requires an employer to recognize the funded status of the benefit plan, measured as the difference between plan assets at fair value and the projected benefit obligation, in the consolidated statements of financial position.
 ASC 715-10 also requires the immediate recognition of the unrecognized actuarial gains and losses.
-The Organization froze the defined benefit pension plan as of March 31, 2009 (see Note I).
+The Organization froze the defined benefit pension plan as of March 31, 2009 (see Note J).

 Revenue Recognition: In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606).
-The core principle of the new guidance is that the Organization should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the Organization expects to be entitled in exchange for those goods or services.
-In addition, the new guidance requires the disclosure of the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
-The Organization adopted the standard on January 1, 2019 utilizing the modified retrospective method, as a practical expedient, which allows the Organization to evaluate the impact of contract modifications as of the adopted date rather than evaluating the impact of the modifications at the time they occurred prior to the adoption date.
-Results for reporting periods beginning January 1, 2019 are presented under Topic 606.
+The core principle of the guidance is that the Organization should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the Organization expects to be entitled in exchange for those goods or services.
+In addition, the guidance requires the disclosure of the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.

-The most significant aspects of the new standard include the following:
+The most significant aspects of the standard include the following:

 - Topic 606 provides a five-step model for recognizing revenue from contracts with customers as follows: - 1.
 Identify the contract with the customer. - 2.
 Identify the performance obligations in the contract. - 3.
 Determine the transaction price. - 4.
 Allocate the transaction price to the performance obligations in the contract. - 5.
 Recognize revenue when or as the performance obligations are satisfied. - Products and Services: The Organization's revenue is derived from retail sales, operational revenue, e-commerce sales and contract service revenue.
-The operations of the Organization are substantially affected by economic conditions and can be impacted by customer preferences and disposable income levels. - Performance Obligations: Topic 606 provides that revenues are to be recognized when the control of promised goods or services are transferred to a customer in satisfaction of all related performance obligations, in an amount that reflects the consideration expected to be received for those goods or services.
-The Organization identifies all performance obligations associated with its revenues and generally satisfies its performance obligations at a point in time (i.e. the time the merchandise is sold or when the services are rendered).
+The operations of the Organization are substantially affected by economic conditions and can be impacted by customer preferences and disposable income levels.